siqiang-ng/tp/docs/UserGuide.md

 Projact is a **project management app that helps NUS computing students to organise their fellow computing students' contacts and their teams' meeting links and tasks**.
 It is optimized for use via a Command Line Interface (CLI) while still having the benefits of a Graphical User Interface (GUI).

-Projact application consists of an address list, which stores the contacts of the other computing students, and a tag list, which stores the tags of the modules that the current user is taking in this semester.
-The user could assign a tag in the tag list to a contact in the address list.
+Projact application consists of a contact list, which stores the contacts of the other computing students, and a tag list, which stores the tags of the modules that the current user is taking in this semester.
+The user can assign a tag in the tag list to a contact in the contact list.

 * Table of Contents
     * [Quick Start](#quick-start)